 and was elected by the Washtenaw County voters in November 2014.

-Judge Owdziej currently hears the entire Probate docket and a portion of domestic relations matters.
+Judge Owdziej currently hears the entire Probate docket and juvenile delinquency matters.

 Judge David S. Swartz is currently the Chief Judge of the Trial Court as well as Presiding Judge of the Civil/Criminal Division.